Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Legal Concept Interpretation Evaluator

-For the reason generation task, we found that: (1) The consistency score of ATRI is the highest, showing significant improvement over both "w/o Interpretation" and "w/ Interpretation." baselines.
-This indicates that the interpretations generated by our method help the model better understand the concepts and make inferences in a correct manner.
-(2) Other "w/ Interpretation" methods generally perform worse than CoT, despite showing improvements in classification tasks.
-We believe this is because these interpretations are either incomplete or contain irrelevant information, which misguides the LLM to reason in the wrong direction.
+For the reason generation task, we found that: (1) the consistency score of ATRIE is the highest, showing a significant improvement over both "w/o Interpretation" and "w/ Interpretation" baselines.
+This indicates that the interpretations generated by our method help the model better understand the concepts and make correct inferences.
+(2) Other "w/ Interpretation" methods generally perform worse than CoT despite showing improvements in classification tasks.
+We contend that this arises from these interpretations being incomplete or including irrelevant information, which misguides the LLM to reason in an incorrect direction.

-\subsection{Case study}
+\subsection{Case Study}

-Figure \ref{fig:case_study_1} presents an example of different methods applied to the Legal Concept Entailment Task.
-As demonstrated in the case, our framework accurately understands the applicability conditions of "dwelling" and outputs the right prediction with the right reasoning path.
-Our framework precisely captures the features of dwelling theft.
-In contrast, Zero-shot gave the wrong answer with the misunderstanding of the concept "dwelling".
+Figure \ref{fig:case_study_1} presents an example of different methods applied to the LCE Task.
+As demonstrated in the case, our interpretation accurately understands the applicability conditions of "dwelling" and outputs the correct prediction with the right reasoning path.
+In contrast, Zero-shot gave an incorrect answer due to a misunderstanding of the concept of 'dwelling'.
 For "w/ Direct Interpretation", although it reaches the correct conclusion, the reasoning process contains errors and uncertainties.
-It failed to clarify the vague concept in this specific scenario, using the expression of "may not fully satisfy".
+In this scenario, it failed to clarify the vague concept, using the expression "may not fully satisfy".